xterm-inator/MikroGuard/README.md

 > **warning:** Please read the previous warning before continuing, this is your last warning, this could be serious depending on your firewall config.

 ### Or using cmd (This is untested!!!)
+>Only recommended if you know what you are doing.

 Enter the following commands to create a new user group:

 >This will create a new user group named "microguard-group" with the necessary permissions for MicroGuard.
 ```sh
 /user group add name=microguard-group policy=local,read,write,test,api,winbox,password